horizoncd/horizon/CONTRIBUTING.md

 #### Commit Rules

-Actually in sealos, we take two rules serious when committing:
+Actually in Horizon, we take two rules serious when committing:

 **🥇 Commit Message:**